Rhetoric: Strategies

-Rhetorical strategies are the efforts made by authors to persuade or inform their readers.
-Rhetorical strategies are employed by writers and refer to the different ways they can persuade the reader.
-According to Gray, there are various argument strategies used in writing.
+Rhetorical strategies are the efforts made by authors or speakers to persuade or inform their audiences.
+According to James W. Gray, there are various argument strategies used in writing.
 He describes four of these as argument from analogy, argument from absurdity, thought experiments, and inference to the best explanation.

 Criticism

 Modern rhetorical criticism explores the relationship between text and context; that is, how an instance of rhetoric relates to circumstances.
 Since the aim of rhetoric is to be persuasive, the level to which the rhetoric in question persuades its audience is what must be analyzed, and later criticized.
 In determining the extent to which a text is persuasive, one may explore the text's relationship with its audience, purpose, ethics, argument, evidence, arrangement, delivery, and style.

-In his Rhetorical Criticism: A Study in Method, scholar Edwin Black states, "It is the task of criticism not to measure ... discourses dogmatically against some parochial standard of rationality but, allowing for the immeasurable wide range of human experience, to see them as they really are."
-While the language "as they really are" is debatable, rhetorical critics explain texts and speeches by investigating their rhetorical situation, typically placing them in a framework of speaker/audience exchange.
+In his Rhetorical Criticism: A Study in Method, Edwin Black states, "It is the task of criticism not to measure... discourses dogmatically against some parochial standard of rationality but, allowing for the immeasurable wide range of human experience, to see them as they really are."
+While "as they really are" is debatable, rhetorical critics explain texts and speeches by investigating their rhetorical situation, typically placing them in a framework of speaker/audience exchange.
 The antithetical view places the rhetor at the center of creating that which is considered the extant situation; i.e., the agenda and spin.